piyushjha5/ChatEase-Gemini-Clone-/README.md

 - Switch Theme: Click the theme toggle button to switch between light and dark modes.
 - Delete Chat History: Click the delete button to clear the chat history.

-##Project Structure
 ChatEase/
- ├── index.html        # Main HTML file
+├── index.html        # Main HTML file/
- ├── styles.css        # CSS file for styling
+├── styles.css        # CSS file for styling/
- ├── scripts.js        # JavaScript file for functionality
+├── scripts.js        # JavaScript file for functionality/
- └── README.md         # This file
+└── README.md         # This file/

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: